oskarkunik/gothos/README.md

 ├── style.css		| basic stylesheet for index.html
 ├── todo_parser.py	| python script that parses urls in todo.txt and gets page titles └── todo.txt		| example, to be replaced by a symlink to actual todo.txt

+## requirements

+- systemd (it comes with uUbuntu-based distros that I use),

+- python3 (I use its `http.server` module to serve the links site as well as to run the parsing script),

+- todo.txt file or another plain text file where links are saved/synced to.

+## installation

+1. Pull the entire project

+2. Modify `gothos.service` to match your system and path to `gothos` directory and place the file in `/etc/systemd/system`

+	`sudo cp gothos.service /etc/systemd/system/`

+3. Reload service files so that gothos can be started:

+	`sudo systemctl daemon-reload`

+4. Start the service:

+	`sudo systemctl start gothos.service`

+4. If the website can be accessed (by default on port 8000), enable the service:

+	`sudo systemctl enable gothos.service`